nilshoffmann/maltcms-evaluation/README.md

  for reference selection and definition of the multiple-alignment ground truth that is later used during alignment evaluation and avoids some of the shortcomings of the original approach.

+ To recreate the MGMA data and diagnostic plots, please run bash createGroundTruths.sh within the mSPA directory.
+The script will create subdirectories for all datasets (mSPA, SWPA,...) within the current directory.

  Please consult the mSPA/README file for further information.